 A document used by Financial Aid to provide a detailed explanation of a student's projected charges (tuition, fees, room & board) and anticipated financial aid eligibility.
 The Fee Schedule also provides the information necessary to make payment arrangements (automatic payment plans) for any uncovered balance due.
-Once a student is officially registered and the Credit Enrollment period ends the Financial Aid office will begin reviewing all files and will reach out to any student whose projected charges were more than the actual charges incurred.
+Once a student is officially registered and the Credit Enrollment period ends the Student Financial Services Office will begin reviewing files and attempt to contact via student email any student whose projected charges were more than the actual charges incurred.